oracle-livelabs/multicloud/verrazzano/access-application/access-application.md

       ![Kibana dashboard click](images/discover-1.png)

 4. To find a log entry in OpenSearch first you need to define the index pattern.
 Click *Create index pattern*.
-Type `verrazzano-application-hello-helidon` in the **Index Pattern name**.
+Type `verrazzano-application-bobs-books` in the **Index Pattern name**.
 Select the result from the list below and click **Next step** as shown.

       ![Index pattern](images/create-index.png)
       ![Opensearch index](images/opensearch-index.png)